python/cpython/Doc/library/asyncio.rst

 .. class:: SubprocessProtocol

-   The base class for implementing protocols representing communication channels with subprocesses (i.e., the set of pipes allowing bidirectional data exchange between this process and the child process).
+   The base class for implementing protocols communicating with child processes (through a set of unidirectional pipes).

 Connection callbacks
 ^^^^^^^^^^^^^^^^^^^^

-These callbacks may be called on :class:`Protocol` and :class:`SubprocessProtocol` instances.
-The default implementations are empty.
+These callbacks may be called on :class:`Protocol` and :class:`SubprocessProtocol` instances:

 .. method:: connection_made(transport)